PDLT-University-of-York/test-split-site/docs/ultra/test.md

 === "Knowledge check"

     **A short, one-off self-assessment**

-    !!!
-Tip

-        Don't use the Essay question type, so that the knowledge check can be automatically graded.

     Some examples:

     - **self assessment/knowledge check**: a few questions to check understanding of weekly content.
 You can do this using Test or by adding questions directly within a [Document](../ultra/documents.md).